joseortizm/ai-symiosis/README.md

    - Production builds ignore the dev config and always use the regular config location

 4. **To disable development mode**, simply delete or rename the dev config file for your platform.

-This approach keeps your development and personal notes completely separate without requiring environment variables or additional configuration.

-Have fun 🙂

 ## License